pingcap/docs-cn/dev/how-to/deploy/tidb-binlog.md

             the Prometheus Pushgateway address.
 If not set, it is forbidden to report the monitoring metrics.
         -metrics-interval int
-            the report frequency of the monitoring metrics (15 by default, in seconds) -pd-urls string
+            the report frequency of the monitoring metrics (15 by default, in seconds) -node-id string
+            the unique ID of a Pump node.
+If you do not specify this ID, the system automatically generates an ID based on the host name and listening port.
+        -pd-urls string
             the address of the PD cluster nodes (-pd-urls="http://192.168.0.16:2379,http://192.168.0.15:2379,http://192.168.0.14:2379")
         ```